IBM-Cloud/DevOps-Services-Docs/docs/startproject/index.md

  bl login
  ```

-5. When you are prompted for credentials, enter your user ID and personal access token or IBM id password.
+5. When you are prompted for credentials, enter your user ID and personal access token or IBM id and password.

     **Note**: A DevOps Services user ID can be either an IBM id or a federated ID (corporate ID).
-If you use a federated ID, to log in to your command-line client, you must use a personal access token instead of a password.
+If you use federated authentication, you must use a personal access token instead of a password to log in to your command-line client.
 If you are not a corporate user with a federated ID, then your IBM id and password will work with all clients.
-For information about creating a personal access token, see [Colleen's Blog  - fix URL](https://developer.ibm.com/devops-services/2016/06/16/whats-federated-authentication-and-how-does-it-affect-me/).
+For information about creating a personal access token, see [What’s federated authentication and how does it affect me?](https://developer.ibm.com/devops-services/2016/06/27/whats-federated-authentication-and-how-does-it-affect-me/).

 6. Start the project creation process by entering `bl create` and then follow the prompts on the command line.